Frequently asked study abroad questions

 3. How do students apply to a program?

 Applications by Augustana students are completed electronically.
 Each fall, application instructions are emailed to all students and are available through links on the website.
 Additionally, instructions are available within the Augustana Study Away Catalog.
-The application process is typically “live” from September through either December or February (depending on program type).
+The application process is typically “live” from November through February.

 4. What do programs cost?